-Why Is My Air Conditioner Leaking?
+Why Does My Air Conditioner Leak?

-A cooling system leaking water can be a frequent issue.
+Air conditioning leaking water can be a widespread issue.
 One of the most common causes of an air conditioner leak is a plugged condensate drain line.
-The condensate drain line is is supposed to take away extra moisture from the air conditioning system.
-When this line becomes plugged with dirt, dust or mold, water can back up and start to come out of the unit.
+The condensate drain line is designed to remove excess moisture from the air conditioning system.
+When this line becomes slow or stopped up with dirt, particles or mold, water can back up and start to leak.

-Why Is My Air Conditioner Freezing Up?
+Why Does My Air Conditioner Freeze Up?